hyc0812/drizzle-test/README.md

 npm install
 npm run start
 ```

+> `HOST=0.0.0.0 npm run start` can let other people access your app from their computers.
 Now we can enjoy interacting with our blockchain and smart contract using front-end webpage.

 Enjoy!...